philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

     if (typeof miles == 'number' && miles > 0)
       privateStore[this.id].mileage += miles;
     else
-      throw new Error('drive can only accept positive numbers') };
+      throw new Error('drive can only accept positive numbers');
+  };

   Car.prototype.readMileage = function() {